-Mars senior swimmer Maggie Gruber (seated) signed a letter of intent Wednesday to continue her academic and athletic careers at Virginia Tech.
-She is pictured with her parents, Bill and Corinne Gruber, in the Mars High School Athletic Office.
+The senior Wednesday signed a letter of intent to continue her academic and swimming careers at Virginia Tech.

 In her three previous seasons as a varsity swimmer, Gruber has won four WPIAL titles and four state titles, all in the 100-yard butterfly and 100 backstroke.

 “Her success has brought a lot of attention to our program,” said Mars coach Heidi Brandon.
 “It’s encouraged a lot of other girls to come out for the team.”

 It also had a plethora of Division I swimming programs knocking at Gruber’s door.

 “I started to get a lot of offers last year,” she said.
 “It was very overwhelming and I didn’t know how to narrow it down.